laravel/docs/upgrade.md

 **Likelihood Of Impact: Medium**

 Even though never officially documented, before Laravel 7 you could technically define two different routes with the same name.
-In Laravel 7 this isn't possible anymore and you should always provide unqiue names for your routes.
+In Laravel 7 this isn't possible anymore and you should always provide unique names for your routes.

 ### Session